Fundamentals: Trinity Study, 4% Rule, and Withdrawal Rate

 Safe Withdrawal Rate Series (Early Retirement Now) – dig into topics like withdrawal rate, sequence of return risk, and challenges to the 4% Rule with Karsten Jeske’s aka “Big ERN’s” 50+(!) post series.
 This is a tremendous resource to examine once you have a good understanding of the basics.
 Pace yourself – it’s a marathon, not a sprint.

 Calculating and tracking “your number”

-As referenced in Episode 4 and elsewhere, calculating the total assets needed to achieve financial independence (FI) is a key step in the FIRE journey.
+As referenced in Episode 4 and elsewhere, calculating and tracking the assets needed to achieve financial independence (FI) is a key step in the FIRE journey.
 These links will provide further information and tools to help get you started.

-Personal Capital – A commonly used free tool (they also offer paid consulting) for tracking your various investment accounts and net worth.
+Empower (was Personal Capital )– A very popular and easy to use free tool (they also offer paid consulting) for tracking your various investment accounts and net worth.
 PC has simple to use account linking to make it a more automated experience.

 Our discussion in Episode 4 included mention of several tools used to model the likelihood of success of a given FI target using methods including Monte Carlo analysis.
 Here are a few of the many options out there for you to consider.

 cFIREsim – This popular tool is the “Crowdsourced Financial Independence and Retire Early Simulator”. cFIREsim is among our favorite sites for performing Monte Carlo analysis of a given FIRE strategy.
 While you can get started with just a handful of simple parameters, this site is extremely flexible and will allow you to do more complex modeling if that is of interest.